 - Deflector Shields: One can be seen covering Rendashia, or at least what's left of it.

 - Endangered Species: According to a magazine scan, Humans.
 Subverted by the first expansion onwards, since they're still doing fine despite being under attack by monsters.

 - A Homeowner Is You: Complete with An Interior Designer Is You (and Exterior Designer).

 - Item Crafting: Which takes the form of MiniGames.
 There's even a "Renown System" where your status rises up according to how many people use the equipment you've made.

-- Kid Hero: Among your design choices at the start of the game is whether your character appears to be in their upper teens/early adulthood or is noticably younger.
+- Kid Hero: Among your design choices at the start of the game is whether your character appears to be in their upper teens/early adulthood or is noticeably younger.
 Same goes for your sibling.